-The CYE (48° N, 116° W) encompasses approximately 6,800 km of northwest Montana and northern Idaho (Fig. 2).
+The CYE (48° N, 116° W) encompasses approximately 6,800 km2 of northwest Montana and northern Idaho (Fig. 2).
 The Cabinet Mountains constitute about 58% of the CYE and lie south of the Kootenai River.
 The Yaak River portion borders Canadian grizzly populations to the north.
 There are two potential linkage areas between the Yaak and the Cabinets one between Libby and Troy and one between Troy and the Idaho border.
 Prior to 2012 we were unable to document any grizzly bear movement between these areas or grizzly bear use within these linkage zones; however, since that time we have documented several instances of male bears moving from the Selkirk Mountains or the Yaak River into the Cabinet Mountains.
-Approximately 90% of the recovery area is on public land administered by the Kootenai.
-Lolo, and Panhandle National Forests.
-Plum Creek Timber Company Inc. and Stimson Corp. are the main corporations holding a significant amount of land in the area.
+Approximately 90% of the recovery area is on public land administered by the Kootenai, Lolo, and Panhandle National Forests.
+Stimson Lumber Company is the main corporation holding a significant amount of land in the area.
 Individual ownership exists primarily along major rivers, and there are numerous patented mining claims along the Cabinet Mountains Wilderness boundary.
-The Cabinet Mountains
+The Cabinet Mountains Wilderness encompasses 381 km2 of higher elevations of the study area in the Cabinet Mountains.
+Bonners Ferry,